argoproj/argo-workflows/docs/proposals/artifact-gc-proposal.md

 #### Pod vs Job

 We'll use a Pod rather than a Job, and the Controller will be responsible for re-generating that Pod if it gets evicted or deleted.
+This will eliminate the need for a JobInformer.

 #### Service Account/IAM roles

 Slide 12 references the different options for passing Service Accounts and Annotations (sometimes containing IAM roles), which can provide access for deleting artifacts.
-We will go with Option 2 on that slide, in order to reduce the complexity of the code and reduce the potential number of Pods running.
-The user should set the Service Account or Annotations for Artifact GC as a whole.
+We will go with Option 2 on that slide, meaning that the user will be responsible for setting a Service Account or Annotation for the GC Pod specifically, which will be used for all artifacts.
+The other options involve allowing multiple SAs/Annotations per template, but Option 2 is preferred in order to reduce the complexity of the code and reduce the potential number of Pods running.

 #### MVP vs post-MVP